MauritzOnline/WebFrameworkPHP/README.md

 ## Global middleware

 > Allows to do check before any route runs, this can be useful for authentication checks, using any of the `send` methods will stop execution of any routes.
-Currently only one global middleware is support, multiple global middleware and maybe even route specific ones might be added in the future.
+Route specific middleware might be supported in the future, but a similar function can already be accomplished by checking the value of `$webFramework->route->uri`.

-> A global middleware is added by passing a function into `start()`.
+> A global middleware is added by calling the `add_middleware()` method.
+Multiple middleware can be added, but they must all be added before the call to `start()`.

 **Example:**